-For example, Pacific NW Fertility is committed to the ideal of one healthy baby at a time while many clinics are willing to transfer multiple embryos to achieve a pregnancy despite the well-documented risks of multiples.
-Twin births, a common outcome after transferring two or more embryos during IVF, have higher rates of birth defects and complex disorders and diseases.
+Pacific NW Fertility is committed to the ideal of one healthy baby at a time while many clinics are willing to transfer multiple embryos to achieve a pregnancy despite the well-documented risks of multiples.
+Twin births, a common outcome after transferring two or more embryos during IVF, have higher rates of birth defects, maternal health problems and complex disorders and diseases.
 Because of these risks, Pacific NW Fertility strongly encourages patients to transfer one embryo at a time.
-That well-advised caution can show up in success rates’ data, but is easily misunderstood by patients trying to make sense of all of the numbers.
-And this is only one example.
+That well-advised caution can show up in success rates’ data but is easily misunderstood by patients trying to make sense of all of the numbers.
+And this is only one example of how the approach to care affects success rates.

-Your Pacific NW Fertility physician will be happy to walk you through these complexities, your personal success rates, and provide you an honest assessment of your statistical chances of achieving your goal of a taking home a baby based on maternal age and overall health and sperm quality and a host of other factors.
+The success rate we are most concerned with is your personal success rate.
+Your Pacific NW Fertility physician will be happy to walk you through these complexities and provide you with an honest assessment of your statistical chances of achieving your goal of taking home a baby based on maternal age, overall health, sperm quality, and a host of other factors.